 Board Shorts – I had an old pair of old Roxy board shorts that came in perfect for long walks to Tortuga Bay and to keep my booty a bit covered from the strong Galapagos sun!
 Purchase your board shorts here.

 Rash Guard – I had a Roxy rash guard that I’d purchased from REI for my surfing trip to Costa Rica that came in incredibly handy for keeping my Irish skin safe from the Galapagos sun, and it kept me slightly warmer when snorkeling without a wetsuit.
-Any rash guard with UV protection will do the trick.
+Discover the best rash guard for your activities here.
 Purchase your rash guard here.

 Dress – I had a lightweight dress I picked up from Whole Foods, of all places, that was perfect for a swimsuit cover up or to wear out for dinner.
 Surprisingly, I don’t have a photo of me wearing it, but I wore it all the time.